-Sign Tune District A = 0 Hoight Permit Time Limit Additional Standards Sign Type District Area Height Required?
-Time Limit Additional Standards The location of sign may be permitted at the right-of-way line except on a Major Road or a federal or state highway.
-On such road or highway in the unincorporated areas of the County, sign placement must be a minimum of 55 feet from the centerline or at the right-of-way line, whichever is greater.
-Monument Signs B, M, R-4 Maximum aggregate area of all signs on the zoning lot regardless of sign type shall be no greater than 6x the frontage of the zoning lot; the maximum area for any one monument sign shall be no greater than 32 sq. ft.
+Sign Type District Area Height Permit Required Time Limit Additional Standards Monument Signs Monument B, M, R- 4 MAXIMUM PER MONUMENT SIGN: The area of any one wall sign shall be no greater than 32 sq. ft.
+MAXIMUM SIGNS: The combined area for all signs on the zoning lot shall not exceed the ZONING LOT MAXIMUM.
+ZONING LOT MAXIMUM: The combined area of all signs on the zoning lot regardless of Sign Type shall be no greater than 6x frontage of the zoning lot.
 Maximum height is 4 ft.
 Yes None Sign must be solid from ground to top and may be illuminated or unilluminated on a base that extends horizontally a minimum of the length of the message area.
 Only one monument sign permitted per zoning lot.
 Sign must have a setback 10 ft. away from any public right-of-way and property line.

-Sign Type District Area Height Permit Required?
-Time Limit Additional Standards E-3 Maximum aggregate area of all signs on the zoning lot regardless of sign type shall be no greater than 2x the frontage of the zoning lot, up to a maximum of 200 sq. ft.; the maximum area for any one monument sign shall be no greater than 32 sq. ft.
+Signs E-3 MAXIMUM PER MONUMENT SIGN: The area for any one Monument Sign shall be no larger than 32 sq. ft.
+MAXIMUM SIGNS: The combined area for all signs on the zoning lot shall not exceed the ZONING LOT MAXIMUM.
+ZONING LOT MAXIMUM: The combined area of all signs on the zoning lot regardless of Sign Type shall be no greater than 2x frontage of the zoning lot up to a maximum of 200 sq. ft.
 Maximum height is 8 ft.
 Yes None Sign must be solid from ground to top and may be illuminated or unilluminated on a base that extends horizontally a minimum of the length of the message area.
 Maximum message area height is 4 ft., maximum message area width is 10 ft.
 Maximum overall width is 10 ft.
 Sign must have a setback of 30 ft. from front / side property line.